What is a Nootropic Drink?

 A smart drink is a functional beverage designed to optimise brain function and health.

-Smart drinks contain ingredients known as nootropics.
-By definition, nootropics are compounds that enhance mental functions including memory, motivation, concentration and learning capabilities.
+Nootropic drinks contain ingredients known as nootropics.
+By definition, nootropics are compounds that enhance cognitive functions including memory, motivation, concentration and learning capabilities.

 Nootropics can be divided into two categories: synthetic, lab created compounds or natural earth grown nootropics.
-Shine+ contains only natural and scientifically tested nootropics ensuring both safety and effectiveness.
+Shine+ contains only natural nootropics ensuring both safety and effectiveness.

 Ginkgo Biloba is one of the oldest surviving tree species on earth, leading to its description as a ‘living fossil’.
 Ginkgo Biloba does much of the heavy lifting when it comes to enhancing both working and long term memory through its vasodilator, anti-oxidant and neuroprotective effects.